oren/promises-example/readme.md

 }
 ```

-3)  a function that throws a value
+3)  a function that throws

 ```js
 function getContacts(result) {